zxphyrx/highway/app/views/advanced/example-journal.md

 # Example journal entry
 Here's an example journal entry - it's a little long so I put it on a separate page.

-It's for a retro game console I'm building that runs on a raspberry pi zero 2W
+It's for a retro game console I'm building that runs on a Raspberry Pi Zero 2W!

 *I find that writing journals like this can be pretty tedious, so one thing I recommend is just recording a vlog of what you did and then summarizing that instead.
 To that end though, you still need to include images and fairly detailed descriptions!*